 3. Feeling worthless

-A person who has depression may feel that they are worthless or have no meaning in their life.
+A person with depression may feel as though they are worthless or their life has no meaning.

-They may believe that they are a burden to others or that the world or their family is better off without them.
+They may also believe that they are a burden to others and that the world or their family is better off without them.
 If a person has these feelings alongside suicidal thoughts, they should seek emergency help.

 4. Feeling excessively guilty